Last Updated on June 20, 2025 by George Pavlopoulos

 Parthenon and Acropolis Museum guided tour

 Apparently, no visit to Athens is complete without a stop at the Acropolis to see the Parthenon and the nearby Acropolis Museum.
 A licensed guide will share everything you need to know about the masterpiece of antiquity and take you on a journey into mythology and history.
-The Acropolis of Athens is a UNESCO World Heritage site, and it’s the most famous ancient landmark of Western civilization.
-Apart from the Parthenon, you’ll also see the Dionysus Theater, the Odeon of Herodes Atticus (known as Herodeion), and the Erechteion.
+The Acropolis of Athens is a UNESCO World Heritage site and one of the most famous ancient landmarks of Western civilization.
+Apart from the Parthenon, you’ll also see the Dionysus Theater, the Odeon of Herodes Atticus (known as Herodeion), and the Erechtheion.

 Afterward, you’ll visit the iconic Acropolis Museum.
-Despite being a relatively young museum (it opened in 2009), it is assumed to be one of the best museums in the world.
+Despite being a relatively young museum (it opened in 2009), it is widely regarded as one of the best museums in the world.
 Everything discovered in the Acropolis’ premises has a new home in this beautiful museum under the sacred rock.

 This Acropolis walking tour is a must-do in Athens.
 If you can only join one tour while visiting the Greek capital, then this should be it.
 And, of course, entry tickets are included in the price.